-In November 2009, we issued convertible senior notes payable of \$100.0 million principal amount with a fixed interest rate of 4.50% per annum, which remain outstanding as of March 31, 2013.
+In November 2009, we issued convertible senior notes payable of \$100.0 million principal amount with a fixed interest rate of 4.50% per annum, which remain outstanding as of June 30, 2013.
+We have no other interest-bearing debt outstanding.
 Accordingly, we are not generally subject to any direct risk of loss arising from changes in interest rates on this issuance.